aspeakman/SolisControl/README.md

 # SolisControl

-Includes a Python package 'soliscontrol' which has modules for controlling Solis inverters using the Solis Cloud API.
-At the moment these can be used for one action which is to set the daily charge times (within a cheap rate period) and/or discharge times (within a peak rate period).
+Includes a Python package **soliscontrol** which has modules for controlling a Solis inverter using the Solis Cloud API.
+This can be used to set the daily charge times (within a cheap rate period) or discharge times (within a peak rate period).

 You can enable access and view details of the Solis Cloud v1 API by following [these instructions](https://solis-service.solisinverters.com/en/support/solutions/articles/44002212561-request-api-access-soliscloud).
-You will also need to enable Self Use mode and set Time of Use: Optimal Income to Run on your inverter - see <https://www.youtube.com/watch?v=h1A80cSOrhA>
+You will also need to enable _Self Use_ mode and set _Time of Use: Optimal Income_ to _Run_ on your inverter - see <https://www.youtube.com/watch?v=h1A80cSOrhA>

 This project is heavily based on [solis_control](https://github.com/stevegal/solis_control) which has the only details I could find for the v2 solis control API.

-The project also includes a [pyscript](https://hacs-pyscript.readthedocs.io/en/latest/) Home Assistant app 'solis_flux_times' specifically for use with the Octopus Flux tariff (for details see below).
+The project also includes a [pyscript](https://hacs-pyscript.readthedocs.io/en/latest/) Home Assistant app **solis_flux_times** specifically for use with the Octopus Flux tariff (for details see below).

-## Standalone 'soliscontrol' package
+## _soliscontrol_ package

 ### Configuration
 Configuration is via `main.yaml` - an example as follows: